kmh620/pizza/README.md

 * _Open the html file in your Web Browser_

 ### Technologies Used

 _GitHub, HTML, CSS, Bootstrap, Javascript, JQuery_

 #### Known Bugs
-* Cost of first pizza's toppings is added to price of second pica, etc.
+* Cost of first pizza's size is added to price of second pizza, etc.

 #### license